Sign In / Sign Out

 A hotline has been established for Arizona tribal communities and tribal members.
 This hotline is used to identify problems before they arise, answer voter questions, and trouble shoots voting problems on Election Day.
 This line will be staffed in the days leading up to the election and on Election Day.

 If you experience difficulty voting on Election Day or have questions about voting, please call our Hotline at 1-888-777-3831.

-A training session will be held for volunteers on Tuesday, October 30, 2018, at 6 PM – 8 PM, at the ASU Sandra Day O'Connor College of Law, located at 111 E. Taylor St. (Dinner will be provided).
+A training session will be held for volunteers on a date to be determined, at the ASU Sandra Day O'Connor College of Law, located at 111 E. Taylor St. (Dinner will be provided).

 Thank you for your support